 Staff are expected to adhere to the staff Code of Conduct at all times.
-In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2022).
+In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2023).

-16.1 Staff use of mobile phones
+16.1 Staff use of mobile phones and smart technology

 Staff are allowed to bring their personal phones to school for their own use but will limit such use to non-contact time when pupils are not present.
 Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.
-Staff will not take pictures or recordings of pupils on their personal phones or cameras.
+Staff will not take pictures or recordings of pupils on their personal phones, smart watches or cameras.